folio-org/acquisitions-tools/README.md

 - **Success Response:** `200 OK` with body `"PO Line locations update completed successfully"`
 - **Error Response:** `500 Internal Server Error` with details

+**Note:** Holdings that exist in multiple tenants will be ignored from updating and require manual updates.
+These records will be logged for your review.
+- **Example:** Holding ID: UUID appears in tenants: tenantA, tenantB, tenantC

 ### Update Pieces

 - **Endpoint:** `/update-pieces`